curl/everything-curl/building-source.md

 When release tarballs are created, a few files are generated and included in the final release file.
-Those generated files are not present in the git repository, because they are generated and there's no need to store them in git.
+Those generated files are not present in the git repository, because they are generated and there is no need to store them in git.

 So, if you want to build curl from git you need to generate some of those